 The big three UK nursing journals are The Nursing Times, The Nursing Standard and the British Journal of Nursing, but there are many more, usually specialised journals, such as Community Nursing, Practice Nursing, etc.

 The best way to tackle getting an article published is to look at copies of the journal, to see what sort of work they publish.
-Tailor your article to their style and format, then send a cold email to the Editor.
-Publications usually have a section on submitting your work, and it its important to adhere to their guidelines.
+Tailor your article to their style and format, then send a cold email to the editor.
+Publications usually have a section on submitting your work, and it's important to adhere to their guidelines.
 They will also offer set fees for articles.

 Readers' letters are often written by professional writers and can be a quick way of earning a few pounds.
 Finding a new 'take' on a subject, or experience is a good opening stance for a letter, and keeping them in the style of the Journal is important; Editors want something they can use straight away with little editing involved.